AnkithaVRamaiah/Docker-projects/Django-application/readme1.md

-To create a Docker file, build an image, and run a container to see your Django application, follow these s
+To create a Docker file, build an image, and run a container to see your Django application, follow these steps:

 ### 2. **Build Docker Image**
    Open a terminal in the directory where your `Dockerfile` is located and build the Docker image with the following command: